Michigan Central Railroad

-The Michigan Central Railroad (reporting mark MC) was originally incorporated in 1846 to establish rail service between Detroit, Michigan, and St. Joseph, Michigan.
+The Michigan Central Railroad (reporting mark MC) was originally chartered in 1832 to establish rail service between Detroit, Michigan, and St. Joseph, Michigan.
 The railroad later operated in the states of Michigan, Indiana, and Illinois in the United States and the province of Ontario in Canada.
 After about 1867 the railroad was controlled by the New York Central Railroad, which later became part of Penn Central and then Conrail.
 After the 1998 Conrail breakup, Norfolk Southern Railway now owns much of the former Michigan Central trackage.

 At the end of 1925, MC operated 1,871 miles of road and 4,139 miles of track; that year it reported 4,304,000 net ton-miles of revenue freight and 600 million passenger-miles.